Resident Evil 4 Bugs, Crashes, & Errors

 Disable Windows Firewall

 Windows systems that detect malware are usually very sensitive to Game Files.
 Sure, they protect your system from malware, but they can also disrupt your gameplay.
 I suggest disabling these systems temporarily and then running the game.
-If the error is gone, I have identified your cause.
+If the error is gone, you have identified your cause.

 1. Press Win, and search for Windows Defender Firewall.